Franciszer/rustlings-solutions/README.md

+# What is this

+This repo contains my solutions for all of the available rustlings exercises as of May 16th 2022.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!